Cheap train tickets from Boston to Charlottesville

 Prices as travel date approaches

-Which train should you take from Boston to Charlottesville?
+What train companies travel from Boston to Charlottesville?

 • The Northeast Regional is Amtrak’s passenger rail service that runs between Boston, MA and Virginia Beach, VA, connecting over 50 cities in the Northeast and Mid-Atlantic regions of the United States.
 While the line’s downtown-to-downtown train service makes traveling between the biggest cities in the Northeast convenient and hassle-free, the train’s amenities make the journey comfortable and relaxing as well.
 Amtrak passengers can enjoy large seats with extra legroom and power outlets, as well as free WiFi and clean bathrooms.
 With 1 daily train trips from Boston to Charlottesville, the Northeast Regional is the busiest and most popular among all Amtrak routes.